PerStirpes/scrape_the_tweets/README.md

     .attr("cy", function(d) { return d.y; });
 ```

-To control how data is assign­ed to elements, you can pro­vide a key function.
+> To control how data is assigned to elements, you can pro­vide a key function.

 Whenever this code is run, it recomputes the data join and maintains the desired correspondence between elements and data.
 If the new dataset is smaller than the old one, the surplus elements end up in the exit selection and get removed.
 If the new dataset is larger, the surplus data ends up in the enter selection and new nodes are added.
 If the new dataset is exactly the same size, then all the elements are simply updated with new positions, and no elements are added or removed.

 Thinking with joins means your code is more declarative: you handle these three states without any branching (if) or iteration (for).
 Instead you describe how elements should correspond to data.
 If a given enter, update or exit selection happens to be empty, the corresponding code is a no-op.